rsusik/maga/README.md

 # MAG for approximate pattern matching (MAGA)

 ## About
+MAGA (MAG for approximate pattern matching) is algorithm designed for approximage pattern matching.
+The algorithm is based on idea of partitioning into exact pattern matching.
+The MAGA is based on previous work MAG (http://www.stringology.org/event/2014/p07.html) which was designed for exact multiple pattern matching.
+MAGA adopts the algorithm to approximate pattern matching problem.

-This is a source code of MAG for approximate pattern matching (MAGA).
-It was written for research purpose and has a minimal error checking.
-The code may be not very readable and comments may not be adequate.
+This is a source code of MAGA that was written for research purpose and has a minimal error checking.
+The code may be not be very readable and comments may not be adequate.
 There is no warranty, your use of this code is at your own risk.
-MAGA is based on MAG algorithm (http://www.stringology.org/event/2014/p07.html).

-There are multiple variants of MAG algorithm, please refer to mentioned article for more details about each of them.

 ## Requirements